x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/exchange-auditing-reports/exchange-auditing-reports.md

 You have to enable mailbox audit logging for each mailbox that you want to run a non-owner mailbox access report for.
 If mailbox audit logging isn't enabled for a mailbox, you won't get any results when you run a report for it or export the mailbox audit log.

-To enable mailbox audit logging for a single mailbox, run the following command in the Shell.
+To enable mailbox audit logging for a single mailbox, run the following command in Exchange Online PowerShell.

 ```
 Set-Mailbox <Identity> -AuditEnabled $true